PeterssonM/DH2642-Exam-Routeplanner/README.md

 # DH2642-Exam-Routeplanner

-A "todo/task" app especially made for planning out/scheduling school stuff like tests etc. SL Api is used so you can search for journeys you need to make, For instance if you need to get to school etc.
+A "todo/task" app especially made for planning out/scheduling school stuff like tests etc. SL Api is used so you can search for journeys you need to make, for instance if you need to get to school etc.

 We're using MVP, which clearly can be seen via the view and presenter folder.